PrefectHQ/prefect/docs/concepts/deployments.md

 [Workers and work pools](/concepts/work-pools/) are an advanced deployment pattern that allow you to dynamically provision infrastructure for each flow run.
 In addition, the work pool job template interface allows users to create and govern opinionated interfaces to their workflow infrastructure.
-To do this, a deployment using workers needs to consider the following fields:
+To do this, a deployment using workers needs to evaluate the following fields:

 - **`work_pool_name`**: the name of the work pool this deployment will be associated with.
 Work pool types mirror infrastructure types and therefore the decision here affects the options available for the other fields.